wavemotion-dave/DS994a/README.md

 other emulators plus a lot of original code to glue it all together and run it on the DS.
 As such, the following copyrights apply:

+The SN76496 sound core is from FluBBa and is used with permission.

 The TI9918A code came from Marat Fayzullin (ColEM) and retains Marat's original copyright statement.
 Do not use any of that code without trying to contact Marat.

+The TI9900 CPU core is mainly my own with some significant bits of scaffolding from Mike Brent's Classic99 emulator - especially in the status bits handling and some of the more tricky opcode algorithms so they run correctly.
+This is used with permission and with great thanks!

 For the rest of the code: as long as there is no commercial use (i.e. no profit is made), copying and distribution of this emulator, it's source code and associated readme files, with